shopware5/shopware/UPGRADE-5.7.md

 ### Changes

+* Changed newsletter registration so that it does not allow URLs as value for first and last name
+* Changed customer registration so that it does not allow URLs as value for first and last name
 * Updated `behat/behat` to version 3.13.0
 * Updated `doctrine/dbal` to version 2.13.9
 * Updated `doctrine/orm` to version 2.15.1